adelevie/RestfulConsumer/README.md

 Limitations
 -----------

-RestfulConsumer is brand new, and can be rough around the edges.
 Currently, only GET and POST requests are supported.

 ### Thanks
 * [John Nunemaker](http://railstips.org/about/), for creating HTTParty